ONLYOFFICE/office-js-api/Word/ApiComplexForm/ApiComplexForm.md

 Class representing a complex field.

-todo_examples for the hole class. and this class doesn't have any methods in code.
+todo_examples we have only private function for creating such form.

 ## Methods